EscVM/RAMS/README.md

 </p>

 # Citation
-Use this bibtex if you enjoyed this repository and you want to cite this repository:
+Use this bibtex if you enjoyed this repository and you want to cite it:

 ```
 @article{salvetti2020multi,